inblack67/Mapbox-Farms/README.md

 ## Stack

-This is a frontend progressive web application which is built on top of React.JS along with Materialize CSS as the UI and Mapbox Map Library.
+This is a frontend progressive web application which is built on top of React.JS with Context API State Managment, Hooks, ES6+ syntax along with Materialize CSS as the UI and Mapbox Map Library.
 The application consumes the services of [DataSF's SODA API](https://datasf.org/).
 It is also a PWA with SEO principles.
 Generate the lighthouse report in the console menu to witness the score.

 ## Tests